James O'Brien (broadcaster): LBC

-Throughout 2014 and 2015, O'Brien gave much air time and promotion to false claims of VIP sex abuse by the now discredited Exaro News website, which were based on testimony from Carl Beech, later sentenced to prison for perverting the course of justice and child sex offences, something O'Brien later expressed regret for on Twitter.

 In August 2024, O'Brien apologised for praising a social media video that attributed some of the violence during the 2024 United Kingdom riots to "Zionist backers" during an LBC broadcast.
 He explained that he had not watched the video in full before commenting and described the remarks as "obnoxious and anti-Semitic".

 In July 2025, O'Brien apologised after airing a listener's message that falsely claimed Jewish children in the UK are taught to view Arabs as "cockroaches" and that "one Jewish life is worth thousands of Arab lives".
 The message, broadcast without challenge, was condemned as antisemitic by Jewish organisations including the Campaign Against Antisemitism and the Board of Deputies.
 O'Brien later stated he had read the message "in good faith" and regretted not questioning its content.
 Hertfordshire's police commissioner subsequently called for O'Brien's suspension and an independent investigation.

 Podcast

-In October 2017, O'Brien began hosting a podcast at JOE.co.uk titled Unfiltered with James O'Brien, which ran until November 2018.
+In October 2017, O'Brien began hosting a podcast at Joe titled Unfiltered with James O'Brien, which ran until November 2018.
 Guests included Russell Brand, Alastair Campbell, Lily Allen, Jon Ronson, Gary Lineker, and Sir Nick Clegg.

 A new podcast was started in March 2019 titled Full Disclosure with James O'Brien.
 The first guest to appear on this format was former Prime Minister Tony Blair.
 Other notable guests have included David Mitchell, Nicky Campbell, Margaret Atwood, Michael Morpurgo, and Keir Starmer.
-Sir Ed Davey, the Leader of the Liberal Democrats was a guest in February 2024.
+Sir Ed Davey, the Leader of the Liberal Democrats, was a guest in February 2024.

 Books

 In 2015 he wrote the book Loathe Thy Neighbour, which examined attitudes towards immigration, and was published by Elliott & Thompson.

 In his 2018 book How To Be Right... in a World Gone Wrong, O'Brien offers his opinions on various current affairs.
 The book reached fifth position in The Sunday Times Top 10 best sellers' list in December that year.

-In 2023, his book How They Broke Britain was published by W. H Allen, which quickly became a bestseller.
+In 2023, his book How They Broke Britain was published by W. H Allen, and quickly became a bestseller.